T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

 \subsection{Data Construction}

-To ensure diversity and complexity of the dataset, we employ a three-stage construction pipeline combining taxonomy-based curation and real-world video inversion at, as shown in Figure \ref{fig:pipeline}.
+To ensure the diversity and complexity of the dataset, we employ a three-stage construction pipeline comprising taxonomy-based prompt design, multi-source data collection, and real-world video inversion in Figure~\ref{fig:pipeline}.

-\paragraph{Data Collection} To establish a foundation of broad semantic coverage, we aggregate raw prompts from a variety of high-quality sources, including VidProM, the Kling AI community, LMArena, and Shot2Story~\citep{vidprom_2024,klingai-2024,lmarena_2024,shot2story_2024} which showed in figure~\ref{app:prompt_curation}.
-To mitigate the imbalance between common concepts and long-tail distributions, we implement a semantic clustering strategy.
-Specifically, we encode all prompts using all-mpnet-base-v2 and perform deduplication with a cosine similarity threshold of 0.8~\citep{reimers-2019-sentence-transformers}.
-We then apply square-root sampling (where sampling probability is inversely proportional to the square root of cluster size) to preserve semantic distinctiveness while preventing the dominance of frequent topics. \paragraph{Prompt Refinement and Alignment.} Raw prompts often lack the descriptive density for state-of-the-art models (e.g., Veo 3.1, Sora 2, Kling 2.6)~\citep{veo3,sora2,klingai-2024,wang-2025-klingfoley}.
-To address this, we employ Gemini-2.5-Pro to restructure and enrich the sampled prompts.
-We enhance descriptions of visual subjects, motion dynamics, and acoustic events, while enforcing strict cinematographic constraints (e.g., camera angles, lighting).
-Following automated generation, we conduct a rigorous manual audit to filter out static scenes or illogical compositions, resulting in a curated subset of 400 complex prompts. \paragraph{Real-world Video Inversion.} To counterbalance potential hallucinations in text-only generation and ensure physical plausibility~\citep{t2vphysbench_2025,worldscore_2025}. , we introduce a Video-to-Text inversion stream.
+\paragraph{Data Collection} To establish broad semantic coverage, we aggregate prompts from high-quality sources, including VidProM, the Kling AI community, LMArena, and Shot2Story~\citep{vidprom_2024,klingai-2024,lmarena_2024,shot2story_2024}; details are provided in Appendix~\ref{app:prompt_curation}.
+We encode all prompts using all-mpnet-base-v2, deduplicate with a cosine-similarity threshold of 0.8~\citep{reimers-2019-sentence-transformers}, and apply square-root sampling to preserve long-tail semantic distinctiveness. \paragraph{Prompt Refinement and Alignment.} Raw prompts often lack the descriptive density needed to stress-test state-of-the-art models (e.g., Veo 3.1, Sora 2, Kling 2.6)~\citep{veo3,sora2,klingai-2024,wang-2025-klingfoley}.
+Gemini-2.5-Pro rewrites sampled prompts to add visual, motion, acoustic, and cinematographic constraints, increasing the average length from 54 to 154 tokens and the average number of constraint points from roughly 5 to 10.
+Human refinement then removes non-compliant, overly long, or illogical cases, reducing about 650 candidates to 400 retained rewritten prompts. \paragraph{Real-world Video Inversion.} To counterbalance potential hallucinations in text-only generation and ensure physical plausibility~\citep{t2vphysbench_2025,worldscore_2025}, we introduce a Video-to-Text inversion stream.
 We select 100 diverse, high-fidelity video clips (4--10s) from YouTube and utilize Gemini-2.5-Pro to generate dense, temporally aligned captions.
-Discrepancies between the generated prompts and the source ground truth are resolved via human-in-the-loop verification, yielding 100 high-quality prompts anchored in real-world dynamics.
+Discrepancies between the generated prompts and the source ground truth are resolved via human-in-the-loop verification, yielding 100 high-quality prompts anchored in real-world dynamics for reliable evaluation.